 4 – Send Favorite Treats Inside

-And, sending my dogs' favorite treats inside is always a win for my pack.
-But what's even more fun is getting to have the Milk-Bone dog treats offered by the vet staff.
-Treats are treats and because none of my dogs have dietary issues, I don't mind if the vet techs and their veterinarian give them a treat that I don't buy for my dogs.
+And sending my dogs' favorite treats inside is always a win for my pack.
+But what's even more fun is having the Milk-Bone dog treats offered by the vet staff.
+Treats are treats, and because none of my dogs have dietary issues, I don't mind if the vet techs and their veterinarian give them a treat that I don't buy for my dogs.
 It's a couple of treats – no big deal.
 And they're being given to instill calmness in my dogs and improve their relationship with their veterinarian.
-So, if a couple of Milk-Bone dog treats make the visit go more smoothly, then I'm happy to turn a blind eye.
+So, if a couple of Milk-Bone dog treats visit go more smoothly, I'm happy to turn a blind eye.
 And, to be fully transparent, I may have dipped in the dog cookie jar at the vet's office a few times.
 The dogs love them!

-My dogs love protein treats and I often send them into the clinic with a jerky treat because they're not messy, they're a healthy alternative, and, if they eat the whole bag during an appointment, no biggie – I'll just decrease the amount they eat at dinnertime.
+My dogs love protein treats, and I often send them to the clinic with a jerky treat because they're not messy, they're a healthy alternative, and if they eat the whole bag during an appointment, no biggie – I'll decrease the amount they eat at dinnertime.

 There are so many amazing jerky treats available, just check your local, independent pet store.
 I always keep Small Batch Pet jerky treats on hand: